 How many years of support can be received at the predoctoral level?

 A. No individual trainee may receive more than 5 years of aggregate NRSA support at the predoctoral level, including any combination of support from NRSA institutional research training grants and individual fellowships.
-However, NIGMS training grants are intended to enhance early-phase training, and our expectation is that trainees will be on NIGMS T32 for only about 2 years, for example, years 1 and 2 or 2 and 3.
+However, NIGMS training grants are intended to enhance early-phase training, and our expectation is that trainees will be on NIGMS T32 for only about 2 years, for example, years 1 or year, or years 1 and 2.

 Is undergraduate NRSA support factored in when considering an NRSA predoctoral appointment on a T32?